 - The report received strong support within the States and among private sector employers who were consulted during the development of the report.
 The States approved the principles for the introduction of a Secondary Pension Scheme, subject to further research and an economic impact assessment of the proposals.

-- A detailed set of proposals for the scheme's design and implementation now has to be developed and brought back to the States by September 2018.
+- A detailed set of proposals for the scheme's design and implementation now has to be developed and brought back to the States by Quarter 1 2019.
 A new law would then need to be drafted and brought into force, together with all the necessary administrative arrangements.

 Is the secondary pension scheme compulsory?